NeoKabeloLehoko/Website-Graphic-Assets/Business Portfolio/README.md

 ## Included Designs

-**Price List / Catalogue** A detailed product/service list with pricing, structured for easy readability and print layout. | `PNG image 6.png`
+**Price List / Catalogue** A detailed service list with pricing, structured for easy readability and print layout. | `PNG image 6.png`
 **Pamphlet / Poster** A one-page visual advertisement used for promotions and business branding. | `PNG image 5.png`